lm3nitro/Projects/EDR/Wazuh/Part 3-RDP Brute Force.md

 ![Pasted image 20240428142840](https://github.com/lm3nitro/Projects/assets/55665256/7e849890-8afe-4a05-8615-a7e379fab602)

-Taking a deeper look at the security events related to the failed attempts, we can see the details:
+Taking a deeper look at the security events related to the failed attempts, I can see the details:

 ![Pasted image 20240428143019](https://github.com/lm3nitro/Projects/assets/55665256/549276f5-6095-46da-9194-f2e9d878c1c6)